subsquid/docs/docs/develop-a-squid/squid-structure.md

 - `/assets` -- a designated folder for custom user-provided files (e.g. static data files for the seed data to the squid processor)
 - `schema.graphql` -- the schema definition file
 - `Dockerfile` -- a Docker build file used both for local Docker builds and for Aquarium deployments.
 See [Run in Docker](/run-squid/run-in-docker)
 - `docker-compose.yml` -- a Docker compose file for local runs.
 Has a Postgres service definition by default.
+Ignored by Aquarium.
 - `.env` -- defines environment variables for `docker-compose.yml`, and local processor and API server runs.
-Note that it's ignored by Aquarium
+Ignored by Aquarium
-- `typegen.json` -- (optional) config file for `squid-substrate-typegen`
+- `typegen.json` -- (optional) config file for `squid-substrate-typegen`.
+Ignored by Aquarium.
-- `Makefile` -- (optional) script definitions for `Make`
+- `Makefile` -- (optional) script definitions for `Make`.
+Ignored by Aquarium.
 - `tsconfig.json`, `package-lock.json`, `package.json` -- standard configs for a typescript-based node.js project
 - `archive` -- an (optional) folder for running a local Archive.
 Ignored by Aquarium.